Dragos-Lup/Dragos-Lup.github.io/softwaredev.typ

 )
 - Fork of VSCode which prevents and identifies cheating in academic settings with multiple methods.
 - Provides file encryption and decryption, which disables copy and paste, and sharing the files.
-- Disables screensharing, screen recording, and also records keystrokes to add multiple levels of security.
+- Disables screensharing, screen recording, and records keystrokes to add multiple levels of security.

 #project(
   name: "Campus Cats App",